Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \        </pre>

-  <p>Next we initialise our chrome driver for the actual scraping.
-This is
+  \ <p>Next we initialise our chrome driver for the actual scraping.
+This is\r

-  done by storing the browser driver file path in a variable and then using that variable to instantiate a driver object.
-The chrome service is to avoid depreciation in future releases.</p>
+  \  done by storing the browser driver file path in a variable and then using that\r

+  \  variable to instantiate a driver object.
+The chrome service is to avoid\r

+  \  depreciation in future Selenium releases.</p>

   <pre class=\"code_terminal\">\r